 Due to the nature of webhooks, they are also called lightweight APIs.
 They are also sometimes referred to as reverse APIs.
 However, webhooks and APIs have many differences between them in spite of some similarities.
 Let’s take a look at some of the most important ways webhooks differ from APIs.

 APIs can be used to create, read, update and delete data from the API provider.
-Webhooks cannot manipulate data.
-They can only be used to read information.
+Webhooks cannot manipulate data — they can only be used to read information pushed by an event.

 Actions performed with APIs require active effort from the user, and specific instruction has to be passed with the API.
-This can be considered a pull operation.
-On the other hand, webhooks trigger messages when an event occurs, which is a push operation.
+This is a pull operation.
+Webhooks, by contrast, trigger messages automatically when an event occurs — a push operation.

-APIs are request-based.
-This means the application or user that needs information has to send a request to the respective server according to the API standards.
-On the other hand, webhooks are event-based.
-When an event occurs, a message is pushed out to the recipient, usually with HTTP protocol.
+APIs are request-based: the application or user that needs information must send a request to the respective server.
+Webhooks are event-based.
+When an event occurs, a message is pushed out to the recipient via HTTP.

-Implementing an API requires more resources.
-It uses more bandwidth and computing power to receive, process, and respond to the API calls.
-Also, to keep tabs on status changes with APIs, requests have to be sent constantly.
-Webhooks require relatively few resources, as HTTP messages are triggered only when the defined event occurs.
+Implementing an API requires more bandwidth and computing power to receive, process, and respond to calls.
+To keep tabs on status changes with APIs, requests have to be sent constantly.
+Webhooks require relatively few resources because HTTP messages are triggered only when the defined event occurs.

 APIs support two-way communication, meaning that two services connected with an API can talk to each other.
-On the other hand, webhooks only allow for one-way communication.
-The messages originate from the service at which the events occur and are sent to the service receiving the information.
+Webhooks only allow for one-way communication.
+The messages originate from the service where the events occur and are delivered to the receiving service.

 Webhooks are typically used when the volume of data to be transmitted is small.
-Webhooks are generally not capable of handling large data volumes.
-APIs don’t have such limitations.
-Instead, the limitations on APIs are determined by the API provider’s infrastructure capability.
+They are generally not designed for large data payloads.
+APIs don’t have such limitations; their capacity is determined by the API provider’s infrastructure.

-When data is required in real-time, webhooks are a better solution as the messages are pushed out.
-APIs aren’t as useful for real-time information dissemination, because API calls have to be made regularly to receive real-time data.
-This can result in wasted resources and bandwidth.
+When data is required in real-time, webhooks are a better solution because messages are pushed out immediately.
+APIs aren’t as useful for real-time information dissemination, because API calls have to be made regularly — resulting in wasted resources and bandwidth.

 How to Use Webhooks

-Two applications can communicate with the help of webhooks.
+Now that you understand how a webhook compares with an API, the next step in this tutorial is learning how to wire one up.
+Two applications can communicate with the help of a webhook.
 To make it possible, one of the applications has to accept a URL to send messages and the other application should be configured to receive the message.
 The messages have to be sent by the trigger application to the other application (action application) when triggered by an event.

-The messages sent with webhooks are called requests, which are sent with HTTP protocol.
-The request has a well-defined structure that has four distinct parts:
+The messages sent with a webhook are called requests, which are sent with HTTP protocol.
+Every webhook request has a well-defined structure with four distinct parts:

-- URL: General web addresses are URLs.
-Users of the webhooks have to specify where to send messages.
-The location to send the messages to is passed as a URL.
+- URL: The webhook URL tells the sender where to deliver the payload.
 The user should pass a URL from where they can access information.

 - Body: The information to be sent is the body of the request, which is called the payload.
 The body can be sent in JSON or XML format instead of HTTP.